MaxIOFS/MaxIOFS/docs/MULTI_TENANCY.md

 # MaxIOFS Multi-Tenancy Guide

-**Version**: 0.2.0-dev
+**Version**: 0.2.4-alpha

-> **ALPHA WARNING**: Multi-tenancy is functional but experimental.
-Features are not fully tested at scale.
-Not recommended for production without thorough testing.
+> **ALPHA WARNING**: Multi-tenancy is functional and has been tested with warp stress testing.
+Features show stability under load but need more real-world production validation.
+Not recommended for production without thorough testing in your specific environment.

 ## Overview